Canadian Agricultural Partnership Frequently Asked Questions

 Throughout the five-year life of Canadian Agricultural Partnership, a program’s application status may change from time to time.

 For the most current information on Canadian Agricultural Partnership programs, you are encouraged to check the Canadian Agricultural Partnership program page.
-Throughout the site, including on the homepage and on each program page, visual symbols indicate whether a program is open and accepting applications or if a program is closed and therefore not accepting applications.
-If a green circle with a ‘checkmark’ is shown, it means that the program is currently open; if a red circle with an ‘x’ is shown, it means that the program is currently closed.
+Throughout the site, including on the homepage and on each program page, visual symbols indicate whether a program is accepting applications or if an intake period is specified or if a program is closed and not accepting applications.
+If a green circle with a ‘checkmark’ is shown, it means that the program is currently accepting applications; if there is a yellow triangle, please watch for intake dates and other important information on the program page; and, if a red circle with an ‘x’ is shown, it means that the program is closed.

 You can also subscribe for email updates and program information or contact 310-FARM (3276) for current information regarding the status of an individual program.